luk3yx/minetest-scriptblocks/README.md

 Digiconveyors
 -

 Digiconveyors can not only be turned on and off with digilines, but they can also be reversed (which flips their facing direction).
-Simply send the messages "on", "off", and "reverse", to the correct channel.
+The messages available at the moment are "on", "off", "toggle" (functions as both "on" and "off"), "reverse" (inverts the direction), "left" (turns left 90 degrees) and "right".

 Crates
 -